MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-prepare-ios-app.md

     - Grant API permissions.
     - Create a user flow.
     - Associate the app with the user flow.
-- iOS project
+- iOS/macOS project

-## Add the MSAL framework to an iOS app
+## Add the MSAL framework to an iOS/macOS app

-1. Open your iOS project in Xcode.
+1. Open your iOS/macOS project in Xcode.
 1. Select **Add Package Dependencies...** from the **File** menu.
 1. Enter `https://github.com/AzureAD/microsoft-authentication-library-for-objc` as the Package URL and choose **Add Package**